ibowditch/userdocs/background.md

 * Keeping a physical Attendance Book can be unhygienic, as it (and the often shared pen) is touched by many Members, and could be a vector for infections such as flu or COVID-19.

-RFSTag addresses all these issues by collecting and storing attendance records electronically at the {ref}`Kiosk<kioskh>`, and providing access to these records and reports using the {ref}`web portal<serverh>`.
+RFStag addresses all these issues by collecting and storing attendance records electronically at the {ref}`Kiosk<kioskh>`, and providing access to these records and reports using the {ref}`web portal<serverh>`.